Career Hub - Promoting Careers in Pediatric Radiology

 5. Small and Tight-Knit Community:

 Another attraction of pediatric radiology is that the community is relatively small.
-In 2020, the Society for Pediatric Radiology has ~2000 members; most in North America, but also from every corner of the world.
+In 2020, the Society for Pediatric Radiology has ~2000 members, most in North America but also from every corner of the world.
 You come to know the familiar faces at national meetings and develop many long-lasting friendships.
-Another benefit of being a smaller radiology organization is that there are ample opportunities to get involved through committee membership both as trainee members and as active members.
+Another benefit of being a smaller radiology organization is that there are ample opportunities to get involved through committee membership, both as trainee members and as active members.
 Through committee work, pediatric radiologists can help make meaningful and impactful decisions not only for the radiology community for the pediatric community.
 We also work with other organizations to make health policy recommendations, such as through our work with the American Academy of Pediatrics and the American College of Radiology.
 Less seriously, but still important: the SPR Annual Meeting features the best dance party in medicine.

 6. The Joy of Helping Children:

 Probably the most important factor is the satisfaction of working for and helping children.
-The impact of our work literally lasts a life-time.
+The impact of our work literally lasts a lifetime.

 A high percentage of children get better with our help.
 Pediatric illnesses are not self-induced, and children and families are highly appreciative of your help.
-In addition, the disease processes that effect children are highly varied and often interesting.
+In addition, the disease processes that affect children are highly varied and often interesting.
 Many pediatric conditions are also being recognized as important precursors of adult morbidity and mortality related to health issues such as osteoporosis, diabetes, and obesity.

 Conclusion